 “I am not sure it will play a role in their survival, but given the near-global price inflation I expect, countries who have purchased gold will be in a much stronger global financial position,” the economics guru said.
 “Gold and silver are the best investments to own as a hedge against collapsing currencies.”

 During the market mayhem in March, gold’s status as the chief safe-haven asset had come into question due to the vast selloff.
 This had more to do with investors’ liquidation and matching margin calls than the efficacy of the yellow metal.
 With a bit more stability on stock exchanges everywhere and fears over a spike in price inflation, the commodity is testing all-time highs, and it has been trading at record levels in other currencies.

 Policymakers have fallen for the coquettish and Mephistophelean charms of John Maynard Keynes and his disciples.
 By unleashing a tsunami of paper money onto the world and transforming sovereign nations into dependents of the fiat system, they have sold their souls for affluence and influence.
 The antiquated ideas of fiscal responsibility and monetary sanity have been sacrificial lambs in the central banks’ crusade to appease the Keynesian gods.

 Centralization has bastardized the laws of free-market capitalism, transferring power over the economy to a select few.
-COVID-19 may either be a blessing in a disguise or a catalyst to something more odious.
+COVID-19 may either be a blessing in disguise or a catalyst for something more odious.
 As John McAfee recently told LN’s Legal Affairs Editor Scott Cosenza, hold onto your peanut butter, raisins, and Glock 17s – it is going to be a bumpy night.

 This article was originally published here.